 Whether you’re trying to identify a new-to-you squash in your CSA delivery, or you’re headed out to the market, here’s a visual guide, plus what you need to know about eight common varieties of summer squash.

-Unlike their winter counterparts, these varieties of summer squash have soft, thin skin that is perfectly edible, with varying degrees of light to dense flesh.
-They can all be eaten raw or cooked, and have a mild flavor that can range from sweet to nutty, and though the difference in flavor between varieties is subtle, it’s distinct.
-These are the varieties of summer squash you’re most likely to cross paths with over the next few months.
+Unlike their winter counterparts, varieties of summer squash have soft, thin skin that is perfectly edible, with varying degrees of light-to-dense flesh.
+They can all be eaten raw or cooked, and have a mild flavor that can range from sweet to nutty, and, though the difference in flavor between varieties is subtle, it’s distinct.

 Not to be confused with yellow squash, yellow zucchini, sometimes called golden zucchini, don’t taper at the neck like summer squash.
 Its shape is similar to that of classic green zucchini, though its taste is a little bit sweeter.
 Use it in sweet or savory recipes, raw or cooked — just as you would green zucchini.
 Or better yet, mix the two together.